 - contextual information detailing the social and cultural environment

-- copies of the centre's legal registration and legal status
+- copies of the center's legal registration and legal status

 - the abuse and complaint reporting process, both internally and externally (to police / government / regulatory authority)